didier/sveo/README.md

 # SVEO

-Depndency-free approach to declare metadata on SvelteKit pages — for example for SEO.
+Dependency-free approach to declare metadata on SvelteKit pages — for example for SEO.

+- :white_check_mark: Works with MDSveX out of the box.
+-

 ## Getting started